Brian Leiter: Philosophical Gourmet Report and other academic rankings

 Professor Leiter ... said there had never been any impropriety in his administration of the report but "if someone feels editing the PGR means forfeiting certain expressive rights, then I accept that they have a reason not to participate while I remain as one of the editors.
 And since I value my expressive rights (including my right to express myself in ways some others may find offensive), that gives me an additional reason to dissociate from the PGR so that those philosophers will, I hope, participate in the future."

-Leiter has also edited a ranking of U.S. law schools, which The Washington Post describes as "well-known," and was hired by Maclean's magazine in Canada to produce a ranking of Canadian law schools.
+Leiter has also edited a ranking of U.S. law schools, which The Washington Post describes as "well-known", and was hired by Maclean's magazine in Canada to produce a ranking of Canadian law schools.

 Blogging and other public activities

-Leiter is a prolific blogger, running three blogs, one on philosophy (and political commentary), one on law, and one on Nietzsche.
+Leiter is a blogger, running three blogs, one on philosophy (and political commentary), one on law, and one on Nietzsche.
 Leiter's philosophy blog includes both professional news and polemics, for example, critiques of proponents of intelligent design and of the 2003 invasion of Iraq.
 He has also written critiques of journalists and philosophers, including Carlin Romano, Thomas Nagel, Leon Wieseltier, and Paul Campos.
 He is known for his "combative tactics on his blogs and social media."

 Leiter has spoken in support of academic freedom.
 He defended Steven Salaita, both online and on television, and Rebecca Tuvel, the philosopher criticized during the Hypatia transracialism controversy.
-He also wrote in The New York Times in defense of John Yoo against calls for Berkeley to investigate him.
+He also wrote in The New York Times in defense of John Yoo against calls for Berkeley to investigate him, concluding, "John Yoo has earned international moral opprobrium for his views.
+That has no bearing on his job, or his right to it, at Berkeley".